 The Council notifies institutions of preaccreditation and accreditation decisions in writing only.
 The Council advises the institution of the action within 30 days of the date on which the Council completes its accreditation deliberations.
 Accreditation decisions of the Council are transmitted in writing to the institution’s chief executive officer, chair of the governing board, and chief academic officer.
 The chief executive officer is asked to disseminate the action of the Council to each member of the governing board of the institution.
 The chief executive officer also is asked to

-provide copies of the Council’s correspondence to the regional accrediting agency if the institution holds membership in a regional association.
+provide copies of the Council’s correspondence to the nationally recognized institutional accrediting agency if the institution holds membership in a nationally recognized institutional accrediting association.

 For adverse actions, the written communication to the affected institution contains the following information: